inesccorreia/dark-mode-simple-project/README.md

-This simple project is called The "dark-mode-simple-project".
+This project is called The "dark-mode-simple-project".

 It was build with HTML, CSS and JavaScript.